prismicio/nodejs-gallery-slice/README.md

 #### Get started with prismic.io

-For more information about how to get started wth prismic.io you can check out our [Quickstart project](https://prismic.io/quickstart) or [explore the docs](https://prismic.io/docs).
+For more information about this project, check out the [How to Create an Image Gallery page](https://prismic.io/docs/examples/how-to-create-an-image-gallery#?lang=node).
+To learn more about how to get started wth prismic.io, you can check out our [Quickstart project](https://prismic.io/quickstart) or [explore the docs](https://prismic.io/docs).

 #### Understand the JavaScript development kit